Victorian Genealogy

 ANCESTRY - AUSTRALIA CEMETERY INDEX 1808-2007

-Victorian cemeteries are sourced from Family History Connections (previously Australian Institute of Genealogical Studies (AIGS)) and East Gippsland Family History Group Inc. They include Bairnsdale Cemetery and numerous cemeteries in rural Victoria.
-For a list of the cemeteries where the AIGS has transcribed the headstones see Headstone and Memorial Transcriptions and Photographs.
+Victorian cemeteries are sourced from Family History Connections (previously Australian Institute of Genealogical Studies (AIGS)) and East Gippsland Family History Group Inc. They include Bairnsdale Cemetery and numerous cemeteries in rural Victoria:

 https://search.ancestry.com.au/search/db.aspx?dbid=1266